For answers to questions please contact:

 Members of the Core Team will be present to help fill out forms and answer questions.

-2. Download, complete and send the appropriate form posted above to the parish office
+2. Download, complete and send the appropriate form posted below to the parish office

 Attn: Sr. Donna Lareau